GRDigital/hobo/book/src/styling/colors.md

 # Colors

-Color property macros like `css::color!` and `css::fill!` and the like have shorthands for full-alpha RGB colors as well as greyscale.
+Color property macros like `css::color!` and `css::fill!` and the like have shorthands for full-alpha RGB colors as well as grayscale.

 ```rust,noplaypen
 css::color!(rgb 0xFF_00_00), // same as css::color!(0xFF_00_00_FF) or #F00 in css